LivLilli/Differentially-Expressed-Genes-Analysis/README.md

 </div>

-In this repository, I made an analysis over the differentially expressed genes, i.e. the genes whose expressions changes significantly passing from a normal to a tumor condition.
+In this repository, I made an analysis over the differentially expressed genes, i.e. the genes whose expressions change significantly passing from a normal to a tumor condition.

 In particular, here there are the 3 tasks: